 Everyday factors like stress, illnesses, infections, poor diets and medications can throw the balance of good and bad bacteria in your gut out of whack.
 When there’s too much bad bacteria, your health will rapidly decline and you will generally feel under the weather physically and emotionally.

 Not everyone has the time to make sure their diet is perfect, they are exercising and getting enough sleep to ward off possible sickness – life is just too busy for that.

-Introducing a probiotic into your daily health regime will ensure that your gut microbiota is always leaning in favour of good bacteria instead of the bad, ensuring great health.
+Introducing a quality probiotic (like some of the best rated probiotics above) into your daily health regime will ensure that your gut microbiota is always leaning in favour of good bacteria instead of the bad.

 As long as you keep consistent with your probiotic supplement, these are just a few of the health issues you will see improvements in:

 - Reducing development of allergies and sensitivity triggers

 - Irritable bowel syndrome (IBS) and inflammatory bowel disease (IBD)

 When introducing any new supplement into your life, it’s best to ask your doctor about it first.
 They know your medical history and what will benefit you so pop down for a quick conversation about probiotics.